-Athens Beach Hotels – The Athenian Riviera Hotel
+Where To Stay Along The Athens Riviera – The Athenian Riviera Hotel

 Built in 1979 and completely renovated in 2017, this wonderful 47 mixture of rooms and suites boutique property is a much more affordable option if you’re wanting to be located along the Riviera.
 It’s calming, stylish and a 5 minute walk from the public Vouliagmeni Beach (€5 entry fee) and as the area as a whole is conservation protected, you’re surrounded by pine clad forests too, with all rooms therefore offering lovely views.